Viral Respiratory Illness 2020

 Most patients have mild symptoms and recover on their own.
 Rest, hydration and sleep are helpful.
 As of today’s visit, you are well enough to be home and treat your symptoms with oral fluids, medicines for fever, cough, and pain.
 Follow these guidelines from the CDC for self-care when you are sick: https://www.cdc.gov/coronavirus/2019-ncov/index.html

-COVID-19 testing is not performed on most people with mild symptoms.
-In the event COVID-19 testing is indicated, testing will be coordinated with the Gallatin City-County Health Department (GCCHD) and results will be available in approximately 48-72 hours.
+COVID-19 testing is now performed on most people with symptoms or close contacts to a known case.
+In the event COVID-19 testing is indicated, testing will be coordinated with the Gallatin City-County Health Department (GCCHD) and results will be available in approximately 24-72 hours.
 You will be contacted by a member of our team when the result is known.

 Regardless of whether you are tested for COVID-19, you may still be asked to self-isolate as a precautionary measure.